DuendeInexistente/Cirque/mapa.md

 > "What kind?"
 You ask her back, unsure of what else could you say.
 >
 > "Genially crazy ponies, that's who."
 She says, pleased.
+ -Leaf & the gipsy

 -------------------------------------

-> The sheer size of it made it hard for me to accept it as a living being first, at least until it *blinked*, making my heart stop for a moment.
-If only I still had enough film for the camera...
+> *The sheer size of it made it hard for me to accept it as a living being first, at least until it *blinked*, making my heart stop for a moment.
+If only I still had enough film for the camera...*
 >
-> The city, against my hopes, is nothing like Cloudsdale.
+> *The city, against my hopes, is nothing like Cloudsdale.
 Where Cloudsdale is flamboyant, this city is subtle.
 Where Cloudsdale stands tall and proud, the Whalians -As Whisper insists in calling them- shy away from the admittedly mighty winds of this altitude.
-At times I could even swear the air density is lower here, even when the residents insisted no such thing happens.
+At times I could even swear the air density is lower here, even when the residents insisted no such thing happens.*